The Demographic Transition Revisited:

 have each been perceived as a way to escape environmental/economic

-"Ecological release" is the term for fortuitous conditions which
+fertility.
+"Ecological release" is the term for fortuitous

-lift pressures that would otherwise inspire reproductive caution.
+conditions which lift pressures that would otherwise inspire

-of Europe in the Dark Ages followed by introduction of the stirrup,
+depopulation of Europe in the Dark Ages followed by introduction of

-horse-power, and beans--which provided a new protein source and
+the stirrup, horse-power, and beans--which provided a new protein

-release and set the stage for the tripling of population size
+ecological release and set the stage for the tripling of population

 from colonial outposts stimulated further population growth in